 Email by far is one of my favorite guerrilla marketing techniques.
 It is so inexpensive and so powerful and honestly can be a lot of fun when your designing unique content for them.
 According to a study by SocialTwist.
 Over an 18-month period, SocialTwist monitored 119 referral campaigns from leading brands and companies.
 The results showed a significant advantage to email’s ability to convert new customers compared to Facebook and Twitter.
 Of the 300,000 referrals who became new customers, 50.8 percent were reached by email, compared to 26.8 percent by Twitter and 22 percent by Facebook.

-The largest obstacle here is creating a data base of email addresses of your target audience.
+The largest obstacle here is creating a database of email addresses of your target audience.
 There are a number of ways that you can do this though depending on the type of business you have.
 One of my favorite ways is running some kind of contest or promotion along with a customer comment card.
-Customer comment cards are great because not only can you get your customers email address but you can get valuable feed back from you customers to improve your business.
+Customer comment cards are great because not only can you get your customers email address but you can get valuable feedback from your customers to improve your business.
 Example of a contest.
 I was once the general manager of a pizzeria so I had my servers handing out comment cards to all the guests.
 The comment card Looked a bit like this.

 Fill out all fields for 10% off your meal now & your chance to win a free dinner for 4 up to a $100.00 Value

 1-10 Rate the quality of service

 1-10 Rate the quality of meal